alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 # Sponsoring

-If you found this library useful or if you have used it in a commercial product, please consider supporting my work
+If you found this library useful or if you have used it in a commercial product, please consider supporting my work ([sponsor](https://github.com/sponsors/alejoseb)).
-<iframe src="https://github.com/sponsors/alejoseb/button" title="Sponsor alejoseb" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>
 I also provide consultations at different sponsoring tiers, thanks!